• Skip to primary navigation

 What’s the best way to mash them?

 Use a potato masher for a chunky texture or a hand mixer for a smoother finish.
-Avoid a food processor—it can make them gluey.
+Avoid a food processor-it can make them gluey by overworking the potato starches and releasing excess starch, which creates a gummy texture.

 Instant Pot Garlic Mashed Potatoes